5 things you need to know when applying for a consumer loan

 Intercalary interest rate

 Additionally, clients need to know what an intercalary interest rate is.
 Intercalary interest is the interest that is calculated from the day of using the loan funds until the day of starting the loan repayment, at an interest rate equal to the interest rate of the loan.
 This rate is calculated from the moment of payment until the first payment of the loan.
-So, for example, if you take a loan on June 20, and you have to pay the first installment on August 1, then the intercalary interest will be calculated until August 1.
+So, for example, if you take a loan on June 20, and you have to pay the first instalment on August 1, the first payment is on 1-st of July then the intercalary interest will be calculated until July 1.
 If the loan is taken with conditions for a grace period of 6 months, for the duration of the grace period, intercalary interest is calculated and paid in the amount of the interest rate of the loan.

 Total Cost Rate (TCR)